 Immune-related diseases – including Infectious disease, allergy and autoimmunity – pose a significant global health burden.
 The COVID pandemic has killed millions worldwide; allergies affect 1 in 5 Australians; and autoimmune diseases are chronic health problems that can cause disability and lost income not just for patients but also their families.

-Targeting the dynamic cellular ecosystem in cancer
+Targeting the dynamic cellular and molecular environment that supports cancer cells

 Precision medicine for cancer

 There are currently few, if any, treatment options for cancers that are resistant to chemotherapy and immunotherapy.
 For patients with these cancers, lifespan and quality of life are dramatically decreased.

 The vision of the Dynamics of Cancer Resistance Program is to drive the bench-to-bedside translation of new precision medicine therapies.
 Anchored in Garvan’s outstanding discovery research in treatment-resistant cancer, we will identify the next wave of cancer drug targets – and we’ll facilitate and enable rapid clinical translation of cutting-edge research to provide patients with access to new treatment strategies for difficult to treat cancers.

 Preventing fractures in individuals with osteoporosis and cancers that grow in bone

 Bone fragility fractures are a major contributor to the burden of musculoskeletal disease worldwide.
 Fractures have devastating consequences in patients with osteoporosis and common cancers that have spread to bone, including a heightened risk of premature death.
 Leveraging Garvan’s unique and world-leading expertise in bone pharmacology, epidemiology, and bone and cancer biology, we will tackle specific challenges that, when overcome, will have a global impact in reducing the risk of fractures and lessening their adverse outcomes.